 List all pertinent certifications

 Are you certified in CPR and first-aid training?
 Do you have a current driver’s license?
 Are you a certified nursing assistant (CNA)?
 Include all of these details in a Certifications section of your resume.

 “For most other industries, these items would not be necessary, but for a home health/caregiver position, these are very relevant items,” says Rise.
 “Certifications also add credibility and competitiveness and demonstrate a commitment to the profession.”

 Many employers want their senior caregivers to be high school graduates.
 If you’ve graduated, list this detail in an Education section within your resume.

-“For home health aides, a high school diploma is typically necessary,” Rise says.
+“For home health aides, a high school diploma is typically necessary,” says Rise.
 “If you don’t have one, you can skip the Education section.”

 If you’ve only been a caregiver for a few years, it’s OK to list jobs in other fields within your Experience section to show that you’ve been steadily employed for the past 15 years or so.
 “People want to see what you did for all of those years,” says Stern.
 “As long as you worked, it’s good.”